Platform Risk: When Stripe or Wise Can Break You

 How Payment Freezes Actually Work

-A payment freeze doesn't just pause revenue — it compresses your response timeline to hours while recovery takes weeks.
-Here's the anatomy of what happens and why.
+A payment freeze compresses your response timeline to hours while recovery takes weeks.
+The anatomy of what happens and why it escalates.